-- In emergency situations, such as serious prolonged illness or hospitalization, the school will arrange a tutor when necessary. - In the case of excessive absence caused by illness, medical documentation may be required.
+- In emergency situations, such as serious prolonged illness or hospitalization, the school will arrange a tutor when necessary - In the case of excessive absence caused by illness, medical documentation may be required

-When NOT to send your child to school:
+Do not send your child to school if:

 - Temp of 100.0 or greater

 - Vomiting or diarrhea

 - Pink eye or strep throat

-Your child may return to school from illness when advised by a physician, or:
+- Your child may return to school from illness when advised by a physician, or

 - Free of symptoms for 24 hours

 - Tem remains normal for 24 hours without use of medication

 - On an antibiotic for 24 hours

-Lice:
+- Lice

-• If your child has live lice they will be sent home for the first treatment.
+- If your child has live lice they will be sent home for the first treatment.
 Your child must report to the Health Office upon return to school.

-Student Medications

-If your child will require medications (either prescription or over-the-counter) during the school day, please stop in the office and fill out appropriate forms.
-These forms must be signed by your parent and/or healthcare provider and returned to the school before your child can receive medication at school.
+ILLNESS DURING THE SCHOOL DAY: If a student becomes ill at school, he/she should notify his/her teacher first and then report to the Health Services Office.
+When necessary, parents/guardians will be called to remove their student from school.
+If parents/guardians are unavailable, the student's alternate emergency contact will be notified.
+Please make sure forms are accurate and updated.
+If a student leaves the building ill during the school day and does not check in with the school nurse, it will be an unexcused absence.

-Behavior & Discipline
+BEHAVIOR & DISCIPLINE